-The MEng Civil and Structural programme (H220) shares the same modules as the MEng and BEng Civil Engineering programmes (H202 and H200) during the first two years of study.
-Students taking the BEng programme, who have reached the required academic standard in their studies, are eligible to transfer to either of the MEng programmes at the end of their Year Two.
+Students taking the BEng Civil Engineering programme, who have reached the required academic standard in their studies, are eligible to transfer to either of the MEng programmes at the end of their Year Two.

 Programme in detail

 The programme gives you the opportunity to undertake an individual research project in Year Three.
 Teaching staff offer projects based on their research expertise.
-In Years Three and Four, you can choose options modules based on particular areas of specialisation of the staff, currently these include: Risk and uncertainty: Probability theory; Advanced mathematical methods; Coastal and estuary processes; Energy and environment and others.
+In Years Three and Four, you can choose options modules based on particular areas of specialisation of the staff.

-The multidisciplinary group design project in Year Four brings together students specialising in various aspects of Civil Engineering to work as a team to produce a portfolio study on a project that requires all their skills to be used in a co-ordinated way.
-Students on the Civil and Structural programme would be expected to act as structural engineers.
+The multidisciplinary group design project in Year Four brings together students specialising in various aspects of civil engineering to work as a team to produce a portfolio study on a project that requires all their skills to be used in a co-ordinated way.
+Students on the Civil and Structural Engineering programme would be expected to act as structural engineers.
 Recent projects have included a ferry terminal scheme and an Olympic-size swimming pool.